Lightcaster-Studios/lightcaster-studios.github.io/beamerman/how-to-play.md

 **Mayhem Mode:** When time runs out, the floor will fall beneath your feet.
 Dropping off the arena is an instant death!

+## Lazers
+Lazers grow stronger with every reflection they go through, increasing its speed and damage.

+Attacking players with reflected lazers will help you gain the upper hand!

 ## Scoring
 Players are able to gain bonus points through a variety of actions.